PR Measurement: Guide to Measuring the Success of PR

 1. Media Coverage

 Tracking the number of articles or mentions in traditional or online media outlets is a key metric for evaluating PR efforts.
-Organizations can use media monitoring tools to track their coverage and measure the reach and impact of their PR campaigns.
+Organizations that employ media monitoring tools for their social monitoring can also use them to track their coverage and measure the reach and impact of their PR campaigns on other media outlets.

-By keeping track of the number of articles or mentions, organizations can gauge the level of interest in their brand, products or services and identify media outlets that are most likely to cover their stories.
+By keeping track of the number of articles or mentions, organizations can gauge the level of interest in their brand, products, or services and identify media outlets most likely to cover their stories.

 2. Reach